What are Amazon Search Terms?

 All rules are summarized again in the following table using the example of a night cream:

-Bad Implementation of Search Terms
+Bad Search Terms Optimization

 - Platinum keywords were used although these will be ignored (it won’t hurt you to fill them out but it won’t help you either)